This guide has been produced by Leeds Urban Harvest with support from the Orchard Project, it follows on from the Community Apple Pressing guide.

 - Your first reading tells you the original gravity (how much sugar you have) and is done before fermentation starts

 - The second shows final gravity (how much sugar has been turned into alcohol) and is done at the end of fermentation.

-In both cases, fill your clean and sterilised hydrometer jar to within an inch of the brim, the gently insert the hydrometer and take the reading.
+In both cases, fill your clean and sterilised hydrometer jar to within an inch of the brim, then gently insert the hydrometer to take the reading.

 - Then take a temperature reading and use the adjustment table supplied with the equipment to work out the original or final gravity (alternatively use an online calculator such as this one: https://www.brewersfriend.com/hydrometer-temp/)

 This online tool – https://www.brewersfriend.com/abv-calculator/ tells you the alcohol content based on these readings.
 If you are doing this, make it one person’s job to take the original gravity of the juice and make sure they write it down somewhere you can find it in several month’s time when you take the second reading.

 Storing cider for drinking

 There are lots of options for storing your cider until you want to drink it, but this section deals with bottles and barrels.
 All of the options require ‘racking’, moving your cider from the fermenter into a smaller dispensing container.
 At all points in this process you should minimise contact with oxygen; it will degrade your cider and impair the flavour.
 While your cider is in your fermenter it has a layer of CO2 which protects it from oxygen.
 When you remove the airlock/lid this layer is gone and it’s then at risk of spoiling.